 - Decisions made due to reasonable factors other than age (RFOAs).
 For example, an older worker could be fired in favor of a younger worker without it being discrimination if that younger worker had more training and education relevant to the position.

-- Bona fide occupational qualifications (BFOQs).
-In some situations, it is necessary for employers to treat workers differently based on their age because the older worker may no longer be able to safely perform their job.
+- Bonafide occupational qualifications (BFOQs).
+In some situations, it is necessary for employers to treat workers differently based on their age because older workers may no longer be able to safely perform their job.
 This is likely to be a situation in jobs that require heavy lifting or the operation of difficult, precise machinery.

-For more information on the ADEA and its impact on employment law, contact the dedicated New York age discrimination attorneys with the Derek T. Smith Law Group, PLLC.
+For more information on the ADEA and its impact on employment law, contact the dedicated New York age discrimination attorneys with the Derek Smith Law Group, PLLC.
+Call us at 800-807-2209 for a free consultation.